martbetz/martbetz.github.io/faq.md

 ### Why is the code so messy? ###

-It’s allowed to be; this website is my playground.
+It’s allowed to be; my website's but a playground.

 ### Why can’t I leave a comment? ###

-I don't accept comments on the site.
+I don't accept comments on any part of the site.

 ### How can I reach you? ###